sudoskys/tsticker/README.md

 - Auto select emoji for sticker
 - Auto resize image for sticker
 - Auto convert (gif,webm,mov ...) to webm for animated sticker
+- You can change the name of the pack by changing the title property in index.json.
+> The only thing that can be edited in `index.json` is the `title`

 ## 📦 Commands